 As previously stated, Opioid related deaths are the leading cause of accidental deaths in the United States.
 Individuals are overdosing at drastic and shocking rates.
 Every 19 minutes someone is losing their life to opioid based substances.

 At The Best Treatment Center Recovery we have guests recovering from opioid abuse every single day.
 The initial step to recovery begins with a medical detoxification to safely and comfortably detox from the drug.
 It is important for the individual to detox with a medical facility with supervision because of how traumatic the withdrawal process can be.
 There are many uncomfortable aspects of detoxing.
 The Best Treatment understands how important is is to continue in an individualized treatment program after the initial week detox process.
 At The Best Treatment Center we immediately begin treating the root causes of drug use and addiction.

 A typical opioid addiction treatment plan from The Best Treatment Center comes with intense therapy sessions including individual and group settings, education on addiction as a disease, relapse prevention, aftercare programs and so much more.

-We always encourage our clients to seek continuous growth in their recovery journey, we feel the more supported our clients feel, the more courage they will have to continue in their battle against addiction.
+We always encourage our guests to seek continuous growth in their recovery journey, we feel the more supported our guests feel, the more courage they will have to continue in their battle against addiction.